zamronypj/fano-app/README.md

 ### Windows user

-FreePascal supports Windows as target operating system, however, this repository is not yet tested on Windows and helper shell scripts are for bash shell.
+FreePascal supports Windows as target operating system, however, this repository is not yet tested on Windows.